Gias-uddin-vuiya/Gias-uddin-vuiya/README.md

 My website [giasuddinvuiya.com](https://giasuddinvuiya.com)

-[Click here for my resume](https://giasuddinvuiya.com/resume) (If the link breaks, head to [giasuddinvuiya.com](https://giasuddinvuiya.com) and click the resume button in the top right.)
+[Resume](https://giasuddinvuiya.com/resume) (If the link breaks, head to [giasuddinvuiya.com](https://giasuddinvuiya.com) and click the resume button in the top right.)